Lab director

 Lab members

-Rylea received her B.A. from Luther College in 2022 where she studied Neuroscience and Psychology.
-She is the coordinator for ClEaR-ADRD lab and directs studies on detection of cognitive impairment and dementia caregiving.
-In the future, Rylea plans to pursue a PhD in Clinical Psychology with a focus in Clinical Neuropsychology.
+Greta received her B.A. from SUNY Geneseo in Dec. of 2022 where she studied Psychology as a member of the college’s honors program.
+She is the coordinator for the ClEaR-ADRD lab and has responsibility for studies seeking to better understand how people with dementia and their care partners use technologies.
+In the future, Greta plans to pursue a PhD in Clinical

 Lab description

-The mission of the ClEaR-ADRD lab is to conduct research that leads to better assessment and management of cognitive declines associated with neurodegenerative diseases, such as Alzheimer’s.
+The mission of the ClEaR-ADRD lab is to conduct research to improve assessment and management of cognitive declines associated with ADRD.
 The lab members develop tools to improve neuropsychological practice with older adults and collaborate with researchers in Engineering and Neuroradiology to capture digital and biological markers of cognitive aging and neurodegeneration.
-Furthermore, ClEaR-ADRD lab members lead investigations into how assistive technologies can improve quality of life for people with dementia and their caregivers.
-The lab welcomes MU undergraduates, recruits PhD students through our Rehabilitation Science program, and works with clinical psychology trainees through the MU Department of Health Psychology’s internship and fellowship training programs.
+Furthermore, ClEaR-ADRD lab members lead investigations into how commercial technologies, like smartphones, can improve quality of life for older adults, people with ADRD, and caregivers.
+The lab welcomes MU undergraduates in research apprenticeships, recruits PhD students through our Rehabilitation Science program, and works with neuropsychology trainees through the MU Department of Health Psychology’s internship and fellowship training programs.

 Current and past grant funding

-Research in the lab is currently supported by funding from internal awards from the University of Missouri, as well as two grants from the National Institute on Aging.
-In the past, the lab has been supported by grants from the National Institute on Nursing Research, a National Academy of Neuropsychology Clinical Research Grant, and an Alzheimer’s Association Research Fellowship.
+Research in the lab is currently supported by funding from internal awards from the University of Missouri, as well as grants from the National Institute on Aging IMPACT Collaboratory and the National Institutes of Health.
+In the past, the lab has been supported by grants from the National Institute on Nursing Research, National Academy of Neuropsychology, and the Alzheimer’s Association.

 Would you like to participate in research?